What is Leash-Reactivity?

 During our Growly Dog Classes, you and your dog will both learn:

-We use the most current techniques in the field when working with reactivity and fear-related leash problems.
+We use fear – free, force-free methods when working with reactivity and fear-related leash problems.
 These include classical and counterconditioning, desensitization, as well as Behavior Adjustment Training.
 These techniques teach your dog to offer new and more appropriate behaviors to replace barking, lunging, and snapping.

 Time: Five one hour sessions